aehaq/React-Memory-Test/README.md

 # React-Memory-Test
-React Memory Test is a memory game built
+React Memory Test is a memory game built enitrely using React.js framework.
+The goal of the game is to click all twelve images in a row without clicking any given image more than once.
+The App is dynamically adjusted and re-rendered onto the DOM whenever the user interacts with the game objects.

+Images used in this app are from the Fallout Video Game Series, an IP owned by Bethesda Softworks.

 # Link to Deployed Site
 [M.E.M Test](https://aehaq.github.io/React-Memory-Test/)